ondra-m/redmine-installer/README.md

 ## Examples

-### Help

-To display global doucmentation for installer.
+To display global documentation for installer.

 ```
 redmine help